 Mornings at the Capitol

 Three notable sculptures can be found along the square.
-The Paghimud-os monument by Eduardo S. Castrillo, guarding the entrance along Lacson Street; and the two golden bigger-than-life water buffalo statues, one with a man and the other a woman found on the two sides of the Lagoon.
-The former was done by Negrense sculptor Felix Garzon and the latter by Italian artist Francesco Riccardo Monti, the same sculptor who did the works on the now defunct Metropolitan Manila Theater and UP.
+The Paghimud-os monument by Eduardo S. Castrillo, guarding the entrance along Lacson Street; and the two golden larger-than-life water buffalo statues, one with a man and the other a woman found on the two sides of the Lagoon.
+The former was done by either Negrense sculptor Felix Garzon or Guillermo Tolentino (there seems to be a contention between those two) and the latter by Italian artist Francesco Riccardo Monti, the same sculptor who did the works on the now defunct Metropolitan Manila Theater and University of the Philippines.

-I can almost compare it to Baguio’s Burnham Park sans the boats floating around the lagoon.
-The Capitol Park is a nice place to hang out in especially during the mornings.
-Grab a take-out from the fast-food houses across the street, pick your shaded bench and munch the morning away.
+I can almost compare it to Baguio City’s Burnham Park sans the boats floating around the lagoon.
+The Capitol Park is a nice place to hang out, especially during the mornings.
+Grab a take-out from the fast-food houses across the street, pick your shaded bench and munch your Bacolod morning away.

 The man with buffalo sculpture on the left side of the lagoon.
 Woman with buffalo sculpture on the right side of the lagoon.
 The lagoon at the Capitol Park Paghimud-os monument by Eduardo S. Castrillo